splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_external_integration.html.markdown

 SignalFx AWS CloudWatch integrations using Role ARNs.
 For help with this integration see [Connect to AWS CloudWatch](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#connect-to-aws).

-**Note:** When managing integrations you'll need to use an admin token to authenticate the SignalFx provider.
+~> **NOTE** When managing integrations you'll need to use an admin token to authenticate the SignalFx provider.

 ~> **WARNING** This resource implements a part of a workflow.
 You must use it with `signalfx_aws_integration`.
 Check with SignalFx support for your realm's AWS account id.